raspberrypilearning/parents-guide/using.md

 # Using a Raspberry Pi

-This guide is not intended to be a full description of how to use a Raspberry Pi, but it will give you a few pointers on how to keep the software up-to-date and some of the things you can do with the computer.
+This guide is not intended to be a full description of how to use a Raspberry Pi, but it will give you a few pointers on how to keep the software up-to-date and on some of the things you can do with the computer.

 ## Using the terminal

-When you've used computers in the past with Operating Systems like Windows or OS X, you'll have used a Graphical User Interface (GUI) to control the computer.
+When you've used computers in the past with operating systems like Windows or OS X, you'll have used a graphical user interface (GUI) to control the computer.
 With a GUI you use the mouse pointer to click on menus and icons.
-While Raspbian has a GUI, to properly use the Raspberry Pi, you'll need to learn to use the **terminal**.
+While Raspbian does have a GUI, you'll need to learn to use the **terminal** to properly in order to make full use of the Raspberry Pi.

-- Open the terminal by going to *Menu* > *Accessories* > *Terminal*, or by clicking on the terminal icon in the tool bar on the desktop.
+- Open the terminal by going to **Menu** > **Accessories** > **Terminal**, or by clicking on the terminal icon in the tool bar on the desktop.

 ![](images/screen1.png)